Stephen Bunting: Beginnings

-September 2011 saw Bunting reach the Quarterfinals of the Winmau World Masters on ESPN.
+September 2011 saw Bunting reach the quarterfinals of the Winmau World Masters on ESPN.
 Bunting had been playing all morning to fight through to the live televised stages and in the deciding match Bunting defeated Wayne Warren.
 Bunting was into the last 32 and played Peter Johns from Wales.
 Bunting won 3–0 in sets and played Robbie Green in the last 16.
 Bunting won 3–1 with per dart average of 30.33.
-In the Quarter Finals Bunting lost 3 sets to nil against Ross Montgomery.
+In the quarter-finals Bunting lost 3 sets to nil against Ross Montgomery.

 On 30 September 2011 Bunting played in the England Classic at Bunn Leisure, in Selsey Sussex.
 Bunting was the defending champion having won the title in 2010.
 Bunting started the day with a 3–0 win over Steve Gurney, followed up by a 3–0 win over Mark Davis.
 In the last 64 defeated Trevor Chant 3–0.
 In the last 32 Bunting beat Clive Barden 3–2.
 The last 16 saw Bunting defeat Sam Rooney 3–0.
 Bunting defeated Dean Jones 4–0 in the quarterfinal.
-In the semi final Bunting defeated Tony Andrews 5–1 with a per dart average of 30.27.
+In the semi-final Bunting defeated Tony Andrews 5–1 with a per dart average of 30.27.
 In the final Bunting defeated Jamie Robinson 6–3 with a per dart average of 29.10.
 Bunting won the £2,500 first prize for the second time.

 On 22 October 2011 Bunting won his first European event at the Tops of Ghent tournament in Belgium.
 In the last 256 Bunting defeated Billy Caluwaerts (Belgium) 4–2.
 Bunting then defeated Marcel Blik (Netherlands) 4–1 in the last 128 round.
-In the last 64 Bunting played his Lancashire county team mate Gary Hooper and won 4–2.
-In the last 32 Bunting played another Lancashire county team mate and newly crowned Romanian Open Champion Joe Murnan.
+In the last 64 Bunting played his Lancashire county teammate Gary Hooper and won 4–2.
+In the last 32 Bunting played another Lancashire county teammate and newly crowned Romanian Open Champion Joe Murnan.
 Bunting won 4–3.
 In the last 16 Bunting played Martin Atkins 'The Assassin' who is a regular in the BDO World Championships.
 Bunting had a 4–1 victory.
-In the Quarterfinals Bunting played Christian Kist.
-Bunting won the tie 5–1 to gain a place in the Semi Finals.
-In the semi final Bunting played Darryl Fitton.
+In the quarterfinals Bunting played Christian Kist.
+Bunting won the tie 5–1 to gain a place in the semi-finals.
+In the semi-final Bunting played Darryl Fitton.
 Bunting ran out a 2 sets to 0 victor.
 In the final Bunting played Steve West.
 Bunting took the title 3–0 (2–3; 2–3; 1–3) in sets.
 Bunting won €1600 in prize money.